A Parent’s Guide to Parental Control Software

 What do parental controls do?

-There’s a number of different things that parental controls can do.
+There are many different things that parental controls can do.

 They can limit internet time, which allows parents to control when their child is online and for how long.